01 of 26

 When grown outdoors, Tillandsia bulbosa has a symbiotic relationship with ants.
 The bulbs are somewhat hollow and the ants make their home inside them.
 In exchange, the plant feeds off of waste the ants leave behind.Continue to 10 of 26 below.

 10 of 26

 Tillandsia cacticola is hard to find in cultivation because it does not produce many offsets.
 However. it is greatly valued for its lovely lavender flower.
 The species name refers to its habit of growing on cacti.
-It has a silvery green rosette of leaves, out of which juts a long stem that holds the flower about 8 to 9 inches above the plant.Continue to 11 of 26 below.
+It has a silvery green rosette of leaves, out of which juts a long stem that holds the flower about eight to nine inches above the plant.Continue to 11 of 26 below.

 11 of 26

 Tillandsia capitata 'Peach'